 The Authority maintains interfund receivable and payable accounts for all housing projects and funds that it administers and reports interfund transfers between many of its funds.
-The outstanding balances between funds result mainly from time lags between the date that (1) interfund goods and services are provided or reimbursable expenditures occur; (2) transactions are recorded in the accounting system; and (3) payments between funds are made.
-At September 30, 2013, there were no inter-fund receivable and payable balances.
+The outstanding balances between funds result mainly from time lags between the date that (1) inter-fund goods and services are provided or reimbursable expenditures occur; (2) transactions are recorded in the accounting system; and (3) payments between funds are made.
+At September 30, 2014, inter-fund was \$742, presented in the accompanying combined statements of net position as due from (to) fund.